Caption: Staff attending a recent Racial Health Equity training, led by Dr. Michelle Durham, an addiction medicine specialist and psychiatrist.

 Dr. Durham led staff through an exploration of healthcare, housing, and educational disparities among racial and ethnic groups in the U.S., identifying what systemic factors have historically led to these gaps in outcome.

 Trainings like this provide staff with important knowledge about how homelessness affects BIPOC communities and what steps we can take at the systems-level and as individuals to promote racial equity.
-In this training, Preble Street staff discussed how as individuals, people can recognize our biases and contribute to a culture that values differences.
+In this training, Preble Street staff discussed how as individuals, people can recognize our biases and contribute to a culture that values difference.
 Likewise, at the systems-level, Dr. Durham talked about the types of legislation and policies at the local, state, and federal levels that Preble Street can support to address housing, healthcare, and other disparities among racial groups in Maine and the U.S.

 Preble Street is a social work organization, and embedded in its work is an understanding that equity is fundamental to social justice.
-The work of Preble Street to promote equity throughout the agency culture is an ongoing effort that requires sustained engagement and a multi-dimensional approach.
-We are committed to this ongoing effort.
+The work of Preble Street to promote equity throughout the agency culture is an ongoing effort that requires continued engagement and a multi-dimensional approach.

 To learn more, visit https://www.preblestreet.org/equity-and-inclusion.